keithnoguchi/kernel-in-action/README.md

 ### Scullp

-[scullp.ko] is a pipe version of the scull, which blocks both in read/write while there is no enough data to read or enough space to write, as explained in [LDD Chapter 5].
+[scullp] is a pipe version of the scull, which blocks both in read/write while there is no enough data to read or enough space to write, as explained in [LDD Chapter 5].
 This is a great example to show case kernel's [wait queue].

-[scullp.ko]: scullp/main.c
+[scullp]: scullp/main.c
 [wait queue]: https://github.com/torvalds/linux/blob/master/include/linux/wait.h

 First load the module: